tguless/HierarchyCMS/README.md

 ## Technology Misfit

-While the back-end was developed using a MySQL database, I soon came to the realization that not only was MySQL not a fit to build what is essentially a graph database, but also that graph database platforms like [Neo4j](https://neo4j.com/) would be able to serve the need  much more efficiently.
+While the back-end was developed using a MySQL database, I soon came to the realization that not only was MySQL not a fit to build what is essentially a [graph database](https://en.wikipedia.org/wiki/Graph_database), but also that graph database platforms like [Neo4j](https://neo4j.com/) would be able to serve the need  much more efficiently.

 Using MySQL to store and retrieve graphs also made it difficult to use an ORM framework like Hibernate for the purpose, which forced the creation of an ugly non-standard/framework conformant data access layer.

+Since you are already here, also check out my other project [tguless/neo4j-gtfs](https://github.com/tguless/neo4j-gtfs) for an example application using the [Neo4j](https://neo4j.com/)  graph database.

-Furthermore, without the use of a UI framework like Model View Presenter, the client side code quickly became unmanageable cluttered and difficult to maintain.
+Furthermore, without the use of a UI framework like [Model View Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter), the client side code quickly became unmanageable cluttered and difficult to maintain.

+## Why Did You Stop?

+I came to the realization that I would never be able to catch up with social media behemoths with their massive and quickly grown valuations on my own, and I was not ready to quit my day-job and try to build a company with a bunch of investor cash.

+We also had a baby girl coming our way, and my time was better spent building applications for paying customers.

 ## Why Was it Mothballed for So Long?

-### No Docker to Create Repeatable Environments
+### Docker Not Available Yet To Create Repeatable Environments

-The project was mothballed because without Docker at the time, it was difficult to create simplified installation and deployment instructions of all the service dependencies to distribute among peers for review and co-development.
+The project was mothballed in an unreleased state because without Docker at the time, it was difficult to create simplified installation and deployment instructions of all the service dependencies to distribute among peers for review and co-development.

 ### GWT Dependencies not in Maven Repositories